doruksahin/rollup-react-component/readme.md

 2. Change `version` if you made an update.
 3. Run `npm publish`

-### Credits
+### For More

-Many thanks to [Alex Eagleson](https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe) for enlightening.
+You can [check this nice guide](https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe) for inspiration.